 Just in time, a neighbor appeared, striking the bear’s head with a shovel.
 The bear dropped her and she was airlifted to the hospital to treat her life-threatening injuries.
 Despite the terrifying ordeal Greene suffered, and the scars and occasional pains she still bears, she returned to Churchill.
 The reason, she says, is a quality particular to the north.
 “The cold burns your face, the sky is beautiful, the animals could be around every corner.
 It’s so real, it’s so raw,” she says.
 She feels a different connection to polar bears now—“a different understanding.”
 Her medical bills added up to thousands of dollars, but the local community paid them all.

 About 10,000 people arrive in Churchill every fall to see polar bears.
-Visitors gather at the Tundra Buggy Lodge, a research and tourism outpost built from conjoined buggies.
+Visitors gather at the Tundra Buggy Lodge, a research and tourism outpost on the Hudson Bay coast.
 It’s also home to PBI’s newest technology, the SpotterRF—a compact surveillance device designed to contend with threats like drone attacks.
 Here, it’s used to spot polar bears.

 In the most basic sense, the SpotterRF is a motion detector—much like those used to turn porch lights on.
 As bears move on the tundra, they trigger the sensors.
 Their locations pulsate on a digital map, which can be analyzed by York and other scientists.
 The software performs well at night and in snowstorms, and may one day serve as an early warning system for Churchill.